justin13601/ACES/docs/source/usage.md

 ______________________________________________________________________

-To use ESGPTTaskQuerying, first clone the repository and install it using pip:
+To use ACES, first clone the repository and install it using pip:

 ```bash
 (.venv) $ pip install .